Moshe Feiglin: Views and opinions

 About 20% of Israel's citizens are Israeli Arabs.
 Feiglin was asked about Israel's status as a "Jewish and democratic state" in a 2004 interview, and stated: "Why should non-Jews have a say in the policy of a Jewish state? ...
 For two thousand years, Jews dreamed of a Jewish state, not a democratic state.
 Democracy should serve the values of the state, not destroy them..."

 In 2003, Feiglin proposed replacing the Knesset with a bicameral legislature, whose upper house, which would control all "national affairs", would be "composed exclusively of Jews".
 Point three in the program states that he will enact a new Basic Law which will set forth a detailed proposal for a constitution.
 The Law will replace the at-large election of the Knesset with regional representatives, and would also create a lower house to handle municipal issues, in which Israeli Arabs could be represented.
 The posting was taken down on December 9, 2008, the day after Feiglin won twentieth place in the Likud primaries.
 However, the posting had been archived by Israeli scholar Tomer Persico prior to being removed, and Persico wrote a 2012 article analyzing Feiglin's program, referencing the 2003 posting.

 On 3 April 2019, Feiglin gave a speech at Maariv Jerusalem Post conference in Tel Aviv, Israel, in which he called to rebuild the Third Temple on Temple Mount immediately.
 He said in a statement: "I don't want to build a Third Temple in one or two years, I want to build it now.
 To build the Temple, I need support; I can't do it alone."

+After the 2023 Hamas attack, Feiglin said in an interview with Al Jazeera that the only solution is the “complete destruction of Gaza, before invading it… Destruction like Dresden and Hiroshima, without a nuclear weapon.”

+On 15 June 2024, Feiglin said, in the context of the Gaza war, "As Hitler said 'I can't live if one Jew is left,' we can't live here if one 'Islamo-Nazi' remains in Gaza and not before we return to Gaza and turn it into Hebrew Gaza."

+On 22 May 2025 Feiglin told Israeli TV Channel 14, in the context of the Gaza war, "The enemy is not Hamas, nor is it the military wing of Hamas ...
+Every child in Gaza is the enemy.
+We need to occupy Gaza and settle it, and not a single Gazan child will be left there.
+There is no other victory."